zahurul-islam803/brand-shop-client/README.md

-# Added at least 5 project features and functionality.
+# Project features and functionality.

 - This website is an entertainment and media website.
 All types of entertainment items are available here.
 - After registration and login, the user can see the details page of the product and can place it in the cart.